 The Nature Center

 The Nature Center was built by BVAS in 1987, in partnership with the City of Oceanside and with support funding from the state’s environmental license plate program.
+In 2014, BVAS renovated the Nature Center, adding a second story view deck.
 The center is located at 2202 South Coast Hwy, adjacent to the 220-acre Buena Vista Lagoon Ecological Reserve.
 The 3,500 square foot facility houses a series of interpretive displays featuring local wildlife, and has a natural history library, small gift shop, and meeting rooms.
-The grounds include a native plant demonstration garden and a short interpretive trail.
-In 2014, BVAS completed a $280,000 renovation to the Nature Center, adding a second story view deck.

 Nature Center Grounds

 Enjoy our 1/4 mile nature trail that loops from one end of our parking lot to the other end.
 A variety of native plants and habitats are represented, which are planted and maintained by the Native Plant Club.

 Use our new smartphone-friendly interactive online mapping program to help identify plants and key features along the trail.
 To access the mapping program enable the GPS navigation location on your smartphone, and then use one of the following maps to find out more!

 This link to the map of the Buena Vista Audubon trail gives a base layer of a Google map with yellow dots representing plants and features.
 Click on the dots to bring up the name of the plant or feature.
 The colored shaded areas represent different ‘ecotones,’ or habitats around the trail.